Which Is Better Azure or AWS

 AWS has a pay-per-use model where the user is charged per hour.
 Instances are purchased in the following ways:

 Azure also offers pay-per-use, but it charges customers per minute.
-It provides a more accurate pricing model, making it easier for customers to evaluate how much they are charged.
-It also provides short-term commitments with monthly or pre-paid options.
+It provides a more accurate pricing model, making it easier for customers to evaluate their charges.
+It also offers short-term commitments with monthly or prepaid options.

 Support Plans